mevdschee/php-crud-api/README.md

 This should cover most environments, but please notify me of failing tests and report your environment.

+### Travis CI

+Unfortunately not all tests are automated yet.
+Contributions in this area are very welcome!

 ### MySQL, PostgreSQL, and SQLite on Linux

 The tests are held in the `tests.php` file, but first you should copy the `config.php.dist` file to `config.php` and add your database credentials.
 You can add credentials for one or all the databases supported.